Two-photon absorption

-Two-photon absorption (TPA or 2PA) or two-photon excitation or non-linear absorption is the simultaneous absorption of two photons of identical or different frequencies in order to excite a molecule from one state (usually the ground state) to a higher energy, most commonly an excited electronic state.
-Absorption of two photons with different frequencies is called non-degenerate two-photon absorption.
-Since TPA depends on the simultaneous absorption of two photons, the probability of TPA is proportional to the square of the light intensity, thus it is a nonlinear optical process.
-The energy difference between the involved lower and upper states of the molecule is equal or smaller than the sum of the photon energies of the two photons absorbed.
+In atomic physics, two-photon absorption (TPA or 2PA), also called two-photon excitation or non-linear absorption, is the simultaneous absorption of two photons of identical or different frequencies in order to excite an atom or a molecule from one state (usually the ground state), via a virtual energy level, to a higher energy, most commonly an excited electronic state.
+Absorption of two photons with the same frequency is called degenerate two-photon absorption, while absorption of two photons with different frequencies is called non-degenerate two-photon absorption.
+The energy difference between the involved lower and upper states is equal or smaller than the sum of the photon energies of the two photons absorbed.

+Since TPA depends on the simultaneous absorption of two photons, the probability of two-photon absorption is proportional to the photon dose (D), which is proportional to the square of the light intensity D ∝ I^{2} thus it is a nonlinear optical process.
 Two-photon absorption is a third-order process, with absorption cross section typically several orders of magnitude smaller than one-photon absorption cross section.